iter8-tools/iter8/mkdocs/docs/concepts/buildingblocks.md

     ![SLO validation](../images/slovalidation.png)

-=== "A/B"
+=== "A/B testing"
-    **A/B testing** involves a baseline version, a candidate version, and a reward metric, and objectives (optional).
+    **A/B testing experiments** involve a baseline version, a candidate version, and a reward metric.
 The version which performs best in terms of the reward metric is the winner.

     ![A/B](../images/ab.png)

-=== "A/B/n"
+=== "A/B/n testing"
-    **A/B/n testing** involves a baseline version, two or more candidate versions, and a reward metric.
+    **A/B/n testing experiments** involve a baseline version, two or more candidate versions, and a reward metric.
 The version which performs best in terms of the reward metric is the winner.

     ![A/B/n](../images/abn.png)

-=== "Hybrid"
+=== "Hybrid (A/B + SLOs) testing"
-    **Hybrid testing** pattern involves combines A/B or A/B/n testing on the one hand with SLO validation on the other.
+    **Hybrid (A/B + SLOs) testing experiments** combine A/B or A/B/n testing on the one hand with SLO validation on the other.
 Among the versions that satisfy objectives, the version which performs best in terms of the reward metric is the winner.
 If no version satisfies objectives, then there is no winner.

     ![Hybrid](../images/hybrid.png)

 ***

 ## Deployment pattern
 **Deployment pattern** defines how traffic is split between versions during the experiment.

-During Iter8 experiments, you can take advantage of all the traffic engineering features available in your K8s environment (i.e., supported by the ingress or service mesh technology available in your K8s cluster).
+Iter8 makes it easy for you to take total advantage of all the traffic engineering features available in your K8s environment (i.e., supported by the ingress or service mesh technology available in your K8s cluster).

 A few common deployment patterns used in Iter8 experiments are described below.

-In the following description, `v1` and `v2` refer to the current and new versions of your application respectively.
+In the following description, `v1` and `v2` refer to the current and new versions of the application respectively.

 === "Simple rollout & rollback"
     This pattern is modeled after the [rolling update of a Kubernetes deployment](https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro/).